 'Movement Patterns of the Knee Relevant to TKR' - Derek McMinn, London Knee Meeting, October 2014

-In this talk, given in October 2014 at the London Knee Meeting, Mr Derek McMinn talks through the kinematics of the natural knee joint in flexion.
+In this talk, given in October 2014 at the London Knee Meeting, Professor Derek McMinn talks through the kinematics of the natural knee joint in flexion.
 Patella movement and maltracking can cause pain to patients and in this talk, Mr McMinn explains how a spiral condyle designed knee replacement, such as the Birmingham Knee Replacement (BKR), closely matches the natural kinematics of the knee to combat this problem.

 Knee movement patterns have been a hotly debated topic for many years.
 John Goodfellow and John O’Connor have contributed massively to our understanding of the knee joint.
 Goodfellow described the position of the femur on the tibia as indeterminate, meaning ‘not exactly known, established or defined.’
 Michael Freeman came to the opposite conclusion, precisely defining the movement of the femur on the tibia.